-Ben Leech is the Director of Advocacy at the Preservation Alliance for Greater Philadelphia and is a proud dual citizen of Philadelphia and Lancaster (a Philancadelphisterian?).
+Ben Leech is the former Director of Advocacy at the Preservation Alliance for Greater Philadelphia and is a proud dual citizen of Philadelphia and Lancaster (a Philancadelphisterian?).
 He dabbles in illustration, architectural and otherwise.
 Some of his extracurricular activities are on display at btleech.tumblr.com.

 This week, Mayor Michael Nutter and City Council President Darrell Clarke agreed on J.F.K.
 Plaza redevelopment guidelines that left the fate of the flying saucer-shaped Visitor's Center up in the air.
 Preservation Alliance Advocacy Director Ben Leech argues that this flamboyant modernist structure is worth keeping > more